-- 8.7 Cumbria County Council is the responsible authority for adult social care, although the provision of elderly care in Copeland is delivered by a mix of private and public sector providers. - 8.8 The Stage 1 Infrastructure Delivery Plan identified a need for an additional 349 Extra Care Housing Units in Copeland by 2025 in line with the Extra Care Housing and Supported Living Strategy 2016-2025.
+- 8.7 Cumbria County Council is the responsible authority for Adult Social Care, although the provision of elderly care in Copeland is delivered by a mix of private and public sector providers. - 8.8 The Stage 1 Infrastructure Delivery Plan identified a need for an additional 350 Extra Care Housing Units in Copeland by 2025 in line with the Extra Care Housing and Supported Living Strategy 2016-20258.
 There are currently 61 units in the borough, leaving an estimated shortfall of 289 units by 2025.
-With demand expected to rise given the super-ageing nature of the population, the need for additional units is likely to increase. - 8.9 Extra care housing plays a key role in enabling people to maintain their independence in their own home for longer, preventing, reducing, or delaying the need for higher level services such as residential care, and also freeing up market or social housing.
+With demand expected to rise given the super-ageing nature of the population, the need for additional units is likely to increase. - 8.9 Extra Care Housing plays a key role in enabling people to maintain their independence in their own home for longer, preventing, reducing or delaying the need for higher level services such as residential care, and also freeing up market or social housing.
 The County Council is committed to increasing the availability of this type of accommodation to make it a viable option or choice for all older people, whilst acknowledging the challenge in the face of increased demand for services alongside a reduction in overall spending. - 8.10 The County Council recognises development in partnership as being crucial to delivering extra care housing, encouraging innovative approaches to capital finance and mixed tenure development, and seeking to identify and secure potential funding sources.
-These include private developer contributions, Homes England funding and other asset and funding programmes the County Council and district council are able to access - 8.11 To support the development and facilitation of extra Care housing the County Council will consider: - Using County Council and district authority owned sites. - Liaising with developers to deliver Extra Care housing in smaller settlements. - Encourage private development and mixed tenure schemes
+These include private developer contributions, Homes England funding and other asset and funding programmes the County Council and district council are able to access. - 8.11 To support the development and facilitation of Extra Care Housing, the County Council will consider9: - Using County Council and district authority owned sites. - Liaising with developers to deliver Extra Care housing in smaller settlements. - Encourage private development and mixed tenure schemes - Encourage Registered Providers (Housing Associations) and private developers to come forward with site proposals for potential development.

-&lt;sup>6 NHS Dental Statistics - NHS Digital
+7 NHS Dental Statistics - NHS Digital

-&lt;sup>7 https://cumbria.gov.uk/elibrary/Content/Internet/327/6214/42849133548.PDF
+8 https://cumbria.gov.uk/elibrary/Content/Internet/327/6214/42849133548.PDF

-&lt;sup>8 Extra Care Housing and Supported Living Development Programme | Cumbria County Council
+9 Extra Care Housing and Supported Living Development Programme | Cumbria County Council